 If you are interested in better understanding the dynamics of tourism in Cortina, don't forget to read the article about tourism seasonality in Cortina throughout the year.

 Although not comparable to the big multiplexes of large metropolises, there is a small cinema in Cortina as well.
 Going down the stairs in front of the Bar Sport you'll find, on your right, the entrance of the Cinema Teatro Eden, a theater with one screen and 280 seats where you can watch a good movie.
 At the moment the Eden cinema of Cortina is under renovation, so the screenings take place in the Alexander Girardi Hall.
-If you are reading this probably you speak english so you won't understain italian, but there's a good news: in some cases films are also broadcast in the original language, but unfortunately this doesn't happen often.
+If you are reading this probably you speak English so you won't understand Italian, but there's good news: in some cases films are also broadcast in the original language, but unfortunately this doesn't happen often.

-In certain periods of the year the cinema is converted to a conferences hall, or there are talks with the projection of short films, so it's better to check the programming.
+In certain periods of the year the cinema is converted to a conference hall, or there are talks with the projection of short films, so it's better to check the programming.

 Inside the halls of the "Ciasa de Ra Regoles" you can visit the Museum of Modern Art Mario Rimoldi, one of the most important private collections of modern art in Italy.
 On display there are works by artists such as De Chirico, Morandi, Martini and Rotella, donated to the "Regole of Ampezzo" in 1974 by the widow of Mario Rimoldi, a well-known art collector and patron of the arts from Cortina.

 At a little distance from the center, you can reach the Multipurpose Center Alexander Girardi Hall, where there are the other two museums: the Ethnographic Museum "Regole d'Ampezzo" and the Paleontological Museum "Rinaldo Zardini".